 Both of these have something to do with the secured loan.
 And for both of these, the borrower needs to put in something (as hypothecation or mortgage) to secure the deal for the lenders.

-- A mortgage is a charge against immovable properties like land, building, warehouse etc. A mortgage has to do with something that is attached to the earth in some way or other.
+- A mortgage is a charge against immovable properties like land, building, warehouse, etc. A mortgage has to do with something that is attached to the earth in some way or another.

 Mortgage vs Hypothecation Infographics

-- Mortgage is taken for a huge amount.
+- A mortgage is taken for a huge amount.
 Hypothecation is done for a small amount.

-- Mortgage is done for immovable properties like land, building, warehouse etc. Hypothecation, on the other hand, is done for movable properties like car, vehicles, stocks etc.
+- A mortgage is done for immovable properties like land, building, warehouse, etc. Hypothecation, on the other hand, is done for movable properties like cars, vehicles, stocks, etc.

-- Under mortgage, the interest of the asset would be transferred to the lender first and then once the amount is paid off, it is re-transferred.
+- Under the mortgage, the interest of the asset would be transferred to the lender first and then once the amount is paid off, it is re-transferred.
 But if the borrower isn’t able to pay the amount, then the immovable property is sold off.
-Under hypothecation, the interest of the asset isn’t transferred.
+Under hypothecationHypothecationHypothecation is a process where a lender receives an asset offered to him/her as collateral security.
+It is done mainly in assets that are movable in nature to establish the charge against collateral security for a particular loan., the interest of the asset isn’t transferred.
 Rather when the borrower isn’t able to pay the amount due, then the movable property is possessed and then sold off to get back the proceeds.